 Blends into the environment (e.g., birdhouse-style enclosures) to minimize visual impact and prevent vandalism.

-At Kiomda, we design counters that combine high performance with environmental responsibility.
-Our sensors are eco-designed, autonomous, and repairable, minimizing their ecological footprint while ensuring maximum durability.
+At Kiomda, we design counters that combine performance with environmental responsibility.Our sensors are eco-designed, autonomous and repairable, ensuring minimal impact and long-lasting use.

-At Kiomda, our mission is simple: reinvent traffic counting with smarter, simpler, and more sustainable solutions.
+At Kiomda, our mission is simple: reinvent traffic counting with smarter, simpler and more sustainable solutions.

 Which Mobility Type Do You Need to Count?